bcgov/wps/docs/ADDING_NEW_FUEL_RASTER.md

 The job stages all DB rows in one transaction.
 If verification fails, the transaction rolls back.
 Normal read paths only select fuel rasters with `install_status = 'ready'`.

-Object-store writes cannot roll back with the database, so the job makes a best-effort attempt to delete the processed fuel raster and generated fuel-masked TPI raster on failure.
+Object-store writes cannot roll back with the database, so the job makes a best effort attempt to delete the processed fuel raster and generated fuel-masked TPI raster on failure.